von Mises-Fisher distributions and their statistical divergence: Limiting behaviour of the modified Bessel function and its ratios

 Although we defer proof to \cref{fDIV:PROOFS}, we emphasise that \cref{fDIV:COR-LF} follows from \cref{fDIV:EQ-LUNIFORM,fDIV:EQ-UUNIFORM} and the simple exploitation of the properties of increasing concave functions.
-Moreover, that we choose to state that the logarithm of the modified Bessel function is an $\mathrm{O}(\kappa-\sfrac{\ln(\kappa)}{2})$ function rather than a linear function is for practical reasons.
-Specifically, we rely on \cref{fDIV:COR-LF} to prove many of the statements in \cref{fDIV:SEC-VMFDIVERGENCES}, and we find that the linear component typically cancels.
+Moreover, that we choose to state that the logarithm of the modified Bessel function is an $\mathrm{O}\left(\kappa-\ln\left(\kappa\right)/2\right)$ function rather than a linear function is for practical reasons.
+Specifically, we rely on \cref{fDIV:COR-LF} to prove many of the statements in \cref{fDIV:SEC-VMFDIVERGENCES}, for which we find that the linear component typically cancels.
+We observe that \cref{fDIV:COR-LF} aligns with results elsewhere \cite[\S 10.30]{DLMF}.

-One further quantity that is often of interest is the circular variance of the von Mises-Fisher family of distributions,\footnote{ See \citealp{MardiaJupp} for further, general, details about the circular variance.} which is defined as one minus the ratio of modified Bessel functions -- i.e., one minus the mean resultant length. \citet{KitagawaLopez} demonstrates that the circular variance is an $\mathrm{O}(\kappa^{-1})$ function using Maclaurin series expansion.
-We observe that the same result can be attained in two further ways.
-Firstly, through manipulation of \cref{fDIV:EQ-AMOSII}.
-Secondly, via Hankel series expansion (see \cref{fDIV:EQ-HANKEL} for a definition and \cref{fDIV:HANKEL} for a demonstration).
-We note that Hankel series expansion is appropriate when $\kappa\rightarrow\infty$, which is, of course, what limiting behaviour is typically intended to mean.
+One further quantity that is often of interest is the circular variance of the von Mises-Fisher family of distributions,\footnote{ See \citealp{MardiaJupp} for further, general, details about the circular variance.} which is defined as one minus the ratio of modified Bessel functions -- i.e., one minus the mean resultant length. \citet{KitagawaLopez} demonstrates that the circular variance is an $\mathrm{O}\left(1/\kappa\right)$ function.
+We observe that the same result can also be attained via Hankel series expansion (see \cref{fDIV:EQ-HANKEL} for a definition and \cref{fDIV:HANKEL} for a demonstration).
+We note that Hankel series expansion is appropriate when $\kappa\rightarrow\infty$, which is the limiting behaviour that we are interested in.
 We emphasise that the circular variance is strictly contained in the unit interval, which is asymptotically guaranteed by the fact that $p\geq 2$ -- i.e., the minimal hypersphere (the circle) is defined on the real plane.